Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 Milk chocolate 100 220

-As can be seen from the above and far from complete table, although dairy products are considered the richest in calcium content, there are others in which it is not less and which can replace them for those people who have milk protein intolerance.
-Nice alternative supplement your diet - taking dietary supplements.
+As can be seen from the table below, which is far from complete, although dairy products are considered the richest in calcium content, there are others that contain no less of it and which can replace them for those people who have milk protein intolerance.
+Good alternative supplement your diet by taking dietary supplements.